ArantesVini/cybersecurity-practice/basics/reconnaissance-info-gathering/main.md

 ## Tool for gathering username information - Sherlock

 Avaliable in [GitHub](https://github.com/sherlock-project/sherlock) we can clone sherlock to your VM with `git clone` and after `python3 -m pip install -r requirements.txt` in sherlock folder.
+For example after we use theHarvester to collect info we can use sherlock in a specific user, or group of users: `python3 sherlock.py [user or users]`.